jianjiang12/MLP-for-2D-ices/README.md

 Machine learning potential model used in PIMD simulations to produce the results in work#1.

 * `MLP_TBI`:
-Machine learning potential model used in PIMD simulations to produce the results in work#2.
+Machine learning potential model used in MD simulations to produce the results in work#2.